The Big 4 Accounting FirmsEverything You Need to Know

 KPMG is also known for its sponsorship programs, sponsoring sports professionals like the golfer Phil Mickelson.

-The Future for the Big 4 Accounting Firms
+The Future of Big 4 Accounting Firms

 In all likelihood the Big 4 accounting firms are going to keep on growing.
 Their current growth levels of around 7% – 9% per year will continue as fees for existing projects increase and their service offerings expand.